Term Life Insurance Quotes

-Insurance rating classifications are based on one’s medical history and the results of the medical exam (if one is taken).
-An insurance company will make an offer (or occasionally decline to make an offer) that reflects their guidelines for a rating class.
+Life Insurance rating classifications are based on one’s medical history and the medical exam results (if one is taken).
+An insurance company will make an offer (or occasionally decline to make an offer) that reflects its guidelines for a rating class.

 Each insurance company is somewhat different.
-They differ on the names of their classifications and in the requirements to qualify for a rating class.
-The classifications also differ between term life insurance and whole life plans especially in the extra rating categories.
+They differ in their classifications’ names and the requirements to qualify for a rating class.
+The classifications also vary between term life insurance and whole life plans, especially in the extra rating categories.
+Much of the content of these definitions comes directly from major life insurance company rating guides.
 The following can give you some guidelines.
-Much of the content of these definitions comes directly from major life insurance company rating guides.

-Here are some of the general requirements for best class (super preferred, preferred plus etc.):
+Here are some of the general requirements for the best class (super preferred, preferred plus, etc.):

 - No family history (parent or sibling) of death from cancer or heart disease before age 60 (some companies use age 65)

-- No tobacco use for 5 years (some companies 3 years)
+- No tobacco use for five years (some companies have three years)

 - Blood pressure 130/80 or less